 - 1/2 chopped onion if desired

-Taking approximately a 1/4 cup (more or less) at a time of the potato mixture, form into an oval or ball shape, then dredge in flour.
+- Taking approximately a 1/4 cup (more or less) at a time of the potato mixture, form into a round, oval or ball shape, then dredge in flour.